matteocorti/check_ssl_cert/README.md

                                    'all' will include all the available attributes.
    -n,--cn name                    pattern to match the CN of the certificate (can be
                                    specified multiple times)
-      --no_ssl2                    disable SSL version 2
+      --nmap-bin path              path of the nmap binary to be used --no_ssl2                    disable SSL version 2
       --no_ssl3                    disable SSL version 3
       --no_tls1                    disable TLS version 1